|

 would collapse, our catering and tourist trade would suffer and

-fall apart.
-Migrants don’t just do the jobs no one else wants.
-One
+would fall apart.
+Migrants don't just do the jobs no one else

-specialists.
-In the next eight years, Britain will need up to half
+computer specialists.
+In the next eight years, Britain will need

-a million computer, construction and domestic workers.
-Our economy
+up to half a million computer, construction and domestic workers.

 They keep pay low

-employers would have to raise wage levels!
-A recent Home Office
+then employers would have to raise wage levels!
+A recent Home

-born residents.
-20% are graduates compared to 15% of the local population.
+British born residents.
+20% are graduates compared to 15% of the

+local population.
 The new skills bring new opportunities.
-The study concluded that
+The

 They are a drain on taxes